EITD/eitd.github.io/_posts/2023-06-23-data-and-JPA.md

 - Creation and closing of **connections**
 - Executing **statements** and **stored procedure** **calls**
-- **Iterating** over the *ResultSet* and returning results
+- **Iterating** over the ResultSet and returning results

-In order to use it, we'll need to define the simple configuration of *DataSource*:
+In order to use it, we'll need to define the simple configuration of DataSource:

 ```java
 @Configuration